nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * 2a.
 The given command input is in invalid format.

     * 2a1.
-Common cents shows an error message.
+Common Cents shows an error message.

       Use case resumes at step 2.

 * 2b.
 The new account name is the same as a name of an existing account.

     * 2b1.
-Common cents shows an error message.
+Common Cents shows an error message.

       Use case resumes at step 2.

 * 2c.
 The new account name is the same as the current name of the account.

     * 2c1.
-Common cents shows an error message.
+Common Cents shows an error message.

       Use case resumes at step 2.
 </div>